steveliles/dsl4xml/README.markdown

 Inspired by some recent work speeding up XML parsing in a slow Android application, `dsl4xml` is an experiment with the following aims:

-1. To make _readable_, maintainable, declarative code that marshalls XML documents to Java objects.
+1. To make _readable_, maintainable, declarative code that unmarshalls XML documents to Java objects.
-2. To make marshalling XML documents to Java objects very fast (near pull-parsing speeds).
+2. To make unmarshalling XML documents to Java objects very fast (near pull-parsing speeds).
 3. To avoid polluting model classes with metadata about xml parsing (no annotations).
 4. To avoid additional build-time steps (code generators, etc).

-It works by providing a thin DSL wrapper around a Pull-Parser to declaratively construct a state-machine that marshalls XML documents into Java objects.
+It works by providing a thin DSL wrapper around a Pull-Parser to declaratively construct a state-machine that unmarshalls XML documents into Java objects.

-The DSL mirrors the structure of the XML document itself, making it very easy to write (and importantly to _read_ and _maintain_) XML marshalling code.
+The DSL mirrors the structure of the XML document itself, making it very easy to write (and importantly to _read_ and _maintain_) XML unmarshalling code.

 Boiler-plate is minimised through use of reflection, which does of course incur some performance penalty.
 The penalty is reduced where possible by caching reflectively gleaned information.